 Almost immediately, it seems, the directors of the newly formed Wisconsin Humane Society, in the words of the Milwaukee Sentinel, "prevailed upon (Whitehead) to come to Milwaukee and assume charge of the work of the Wisconsin Humane Society."

-His pay was to be, according to a history of the humane society, "not more than $1,000 plus the expense of one horse," and he was given police powers so that he could make arrests, something he was expected to do only as a last resort.
+His pay was to be, according to a history of the humane society, "not more than $1,000 plus the expense of one horse."
+He was also given police powers so that he could make arrests, something he was expected to do only as a last resort.

 "The earnestness and aggressiveness with which the warmhearted Whitehead carried out his duties were soon noted by the board," notes that society history.